 As well as preventing transfers of UK land by or to unregistered OEs, the ECTEA provides criminal offences for non-compliance, with penalties including fines and imprisonment in some cases.
 Where offences are committed by an OE or other legal entity, the officers of the entity who are in default are generally also deemed to commit an offence.

 OEs holding interests in UK land will need to act quickly to ensure that they comply with the new law and are able to continue transacting following the upcoming deadlines.
 Many OEs are facing uncertainty around the detailed requirements of the ECTEA and the procedures which it implements, and will need to engage professional support quickly in order to verify any registrable beneficial owners.
-Bedell Cristin can assist in this regard.
+BC Verification Limited, a Bedell Cristin company, can assist in this regard.

 If you would like any further information or assistance, please get in touch with your usual Bedell Cristin contact or one of the contacts listed.